josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/♨️_slow_burn_tactics.md

 None of these risks mean the tactic should be abandoned — only that it should be approached with self-care and patience.
 Think of slow burn as an endurance discipline: it rewards consistency and reflection, not speed.
 By recognising the hazards early, you can build safeguards into your practice and ensure that your cumulative pressure remains a tool of authorship, not a source of burnout.
+Slow burn ends where it began — in patience, rhythm, and quiet control.

 ---